FOSSRIT/sweetermail/README.md

 * ~~find the applicable libraries~~
 * get reading functional - in progress
   * configure.py needs _store_account implemented
-  * needs mail fetching
+  * needs mail fetching - wyatt can do this!
-  * needs mailbox functionality - ability to select and open messages
+  * needs mailbox functionality - ability to select and open messages - cody and alex can do this!
   * default to opening inbox tag
 * get sending functional